iliarusskikh/FetchFund/README.md

-# FetchFund - AI-Powered Crypto Manging Fund
+# FetchFund - AI-Powered Crypto Management Fund

 A web application that leverages Fetch.ai agents to analyze cryptocurrency market conditions, provide trading recommendations, and execute it.